Debusine concepts

 Note

 There are different types of tasks, but they all share the same work request structure for the purpose of being scheduled.
-This includes workflows, thus much of what is said about work requests also apply to the concept of workflows even if we present workflows separately from tasks due to their special role in debusine.
+This includes workflows, thus much of what is said about work requests also apply to the concept of workflows even if we present workflows separately from tasks due to their special role in Debusine.

 Worker tasks and workflows are the two types of tasks that can be scheduled individually by Debusine users.
 All the other types of tasks are restricted and can only be started indirectly through one of the workflows that is available in the workspace.